Definition of Conspiracy

 Penalties for Conspiracy

-The penalties available for criminal conspiracy are described in Section 777.04, Florida Statutes.
-Under the law, a conspiracy crime is ranked one level below the offense severity ranking that would have been given to the object offense under Florida’s Criminal Punishment Code (Section 921.022, Florida Statutes).
+The penalties available for criminal conspiracy are described in § 777.04(3), Florida Statutes.
+A conspiracy crime is ranked one level below the offense severity ranking that would have been given to the object offense under Florida’s Criminal Punishment Code (Section 921.022, Florida Statutes).

 For example, Sale or Delivery of Cocaine is classified as a second degree felony carrying a Level 5 Offense Severity Ranking under the Florida Criminal Punishment Code.
-If a defendant is charged with Conspiracy to Sell or Deliver Cocaine, the offense will be assigned a Level 4 Offense Severity Ranking (one level below the object offense of Sale or Delivery).
-The defendant would then be sentenced according to the primary offense point value given to a Level 4.
+A conspiracy for that offense will be assigned a Level 4 Severity Ranking .

 Contact an Attorney